Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Definitions

 \begin{rem*} Hurwitz spaces appear in many places in the literature, and the definition admits many variants.
-We emphasize that our Hurwitz sp aces differ from many standard treatments in that we do not restrict our attention to connected $G$-covers, and in the selection of the marked point in the fiber over $*$.
+We emphasize that our Hurwitz spaces differ from many standard treatments in that we do not restrict our attention to connected $G$-covers (we reserve the notation $\CHur$ for such a Hurwitz space), and in that we select a marked point in the fiber over $*$.
 This latter difference means that, by contrast with the notation in some of the literature, the points of our Hurwitz space with some fixed set of branch points $S \subset D$ are in bijection ``on the nose'' with the homomorphisms from the fundamental group of the punctured disc to $G$, not with the conjugacy classes of such homomorphisms. \end{rem*}